A Children's Rhyming Book About Respect for Others

 Jason Says, “We must all do more to promote tolerance and respect among our peers in order to combat bullying both inside and outside of our school system”.
 Continues Jason, “Educating children as they start looking outwards and seeing that not everyone is the same is an important first step in achieving this critical goal”.

-Mariam is both a graduate of Ryerson University’s Fashion Communication and Design (FCAD) program as well as a graduate of Niagara University’s Teacher’s College.
+Mariam is a graduate of Niagara University’s Teacher’s College.
 As a school teacher, Mariam sees firsthand the positive impact that educating young children about being respectful towards others has on her students, in the classroom and beyond.
 Like Jason, this is Mariam’s first book and she is very excited to be a part of such an important and meaningful endeavour.

 Says Mariam, “I hope that this book truly makes a difference in reducing bullying incidents in our school and that it also inspires children to make friends with those who are different from themselves”